A. A night invasion of Moab.

 They will carry away to the Brook of the Willows.”

 a.
 His fugitives shall flee to Zoar: The connection is interesting because Zoar was the city Lot and his daughters went to from Sodom (Genesis 19:22-23), before they went to the mountains (Genesis 19:30).
-In a mountain cave Lot’s daughters committed incest with their father, and gave birth to the child Moab, the father of the Moabites.
+In a mountain cave Lot’s daughters committed incest with their father.
+This resulted in the birth of the son Moab, the father of the Moabites (Genesis 19:36-37).

 i.
 Bultema on Zoar: “This town is called a heifer of three years old, apparently to indicate that it had never been under the yoke of strangers.”

 b.
 The green grass has withered away: The beautiful plains of Moab were wonderful grazing land.
 But now, under the hand of God’s judgment, the green grass has withered away.

 c.
 Therefore the abundance they have gained…they will carry away to the Brook of the Willows: The picture is of fleeing refugees, carrying all their possessions with them.